What Can I Learn From Taking A Bipolar Test?

 Mental health comorbidities

-Can anxiety be mistaken for bipolar disorder?
+Can anxiety be mistaken for bipolar?

-Yes, because they share many of the same symptoms, anxiety can be mistaken for bipolar disorder.
+Yes, because they share many of the same symptoms, anxiety can be mistaken for bipolar.
 Additionally, anxiety and bipolar disorder are commonly comorbid conditions, with research suggesting that roughly half of individuals with bipolar disorder will develop an anxiety disorder in their lifetime.
 Types of anxiety and their symptoms that are commonly linked with bipolar disorder include, but aren’t limited to:

-- Generalized anxiety disorder (GAD): Chronic, excessive worry about everyday social interactions, work, relationships, and more—Symptoms last for most days for at least six months and include restlessness, irritability, fatigue, chronic pain or muscle tension, and trouble concentrating
+- Generalized anxiety disorder (GAD): Chronic, excessive worry about everyday things like social interactions, work, relationships, and more—Symptoms last for most days for at least six months and include restlessness, irritability, fatigue, chronic pain or muscle tension, and trouble concentrating

 - Panic disorder: Sudden episodes of intense fear and panic with physical symptoms like chest pain, shortness of breath, heart palpitations, dizziness, sweating, trembling, and stomach aches